Satoko Kamada: the founder & the head curator

 Whatever the job I have done, what made me a little bit better at them was probably the experience that I worked seriously and hard in the hospitality field at an early age of my career.

 I get a kick out of seeing my customers/clients’ happily satisfied or surprised faces.
 I just can’t get enough of it.
 The feeling of the connection and relationship with regular customers/clients’ are priceless.
 The moments of me being a face-less server turned into a real human respected and trusted server to my customers/clients’ are the trophies of my life.

 I have been a server proudly for more than 20 years, I am going to keep it that way as long as my clients/customers allow me.

-Because “KoLe” has begun, I am so excited to have more chances to provide individual focused service to you.
+Because “KoLe” has begun, I am so excited to have more chances to provide individual-focused service to you.
 Thanks to technology today, we can talk face to face with the internet.

-We offer free virtual meetings/consultations where we can talk as if we are having conversation over the counter of a shop.
+We offer free virtual meetings/consultations where we can talk as if we are having conversations over the counter of a shop.
 I am in Japan but do not worry about the time difference, I will be up and ready for the time suitable for you.